HOME | LAWS | ORGANIZATIONS | CASES | LEGISLATION

 House Bill 1283 will lower the compulsory school age for all children from 8 to 6 years old.

-House Bill 1283 was then amended to require the declaration of intent to filed at age 6 but not require testing until age 8.
-While the changes recognized that parents would have been required to educate a child at 6, we still opposed the bill.
+House Bill 1283 currently requires a parent to filed the declaration of intent for each child at age 6 but not require testing until age 8.
+While these changes more accurately reflect the impact of lowering the compulsory attendance age, we still oppose the bill.

 We don't believe lowering the compulsory attendance age is in the best interest of parental rights in Washington.
-While most students will begin school at 6, or earlier, this bill would have prevented parents from being able to decide when their child is ready to start school.
-Thankfully your calls helped stop the bill.
+While many students will begin school at 6, or earlier, this bill would have prevented parents from being able to decide when their child is ready to start school.

-HSLDA was opposed to House Bill 1283 as it would have removed the ability of a parent to put off formal education until children are 8 years old.
-It will also require parents to comply with the home education requirements of Washington law (except reporting) two years earlier then they are currently required to.
+HSLDA is opposed to House Bill 1283-S as it will remove the ability of a parent to put off formal education until children are 8 years old.
+It will also require parents to comply with the home education requirements of Washington law (except the annual assessment) two years earlier then they are currently required to.

 1/22/2013 (House) First reading, referred to Education.

 1/31/2013 (House) Public hearing in the House Committee on Education

 2/25/2013 (House) Hearing in house Appropriations Subcommittee on Education-Do pass substituted bill.

 3/08/2013 (House) Third Reading.
 Passed 74 to 23.